oddbird/sliiides/content/hints/camosun.md

 - known: img-history-line-mode
   script: |
     - Even the text-only browser
-    - uppercase headings, space between paragraphs, etc
+    - (headings, paragraphs, etc)
-    - But these styles come from the browser
+    - Styles from the browser
-    - And apply the same to every page on the web
+    - Apply the same to every page
     - All websites look the same

 - pre: >